 - Once this index is created, queries can then be accepted.
-Queries aren’t necessarily questions, as they can also be just terms or phrases that represent whatever you’re looking for, typed into the search box.
-At this point, the search engine processes the query by passing over the index, finding the information that matches the particular term or subject entered, and sending that information to some sort of processor, which then sorts the information by relevancy or other measures, clusters it based on the categorization, applies some other logic (such as “best bets” or “recommended best”).
+Queries aren’t necessarily questions, as they can also be just terms or phrases that represent whatever you’re looking for, type into the search box.
+At this point, the search engine processes the query by passing over the index, finding the information that matches the particular term or subject entered, and sending that information to some sort of processor, which then sorts the information by relevancy or other measures, clusters is based on the categorization, apply some other logic (such as “best bets” or “recommended best”).

 - Last comes the formatting, which presents the results page that you’re used to seeing, in whatever format you’ve chosen.

 Turning a database into a series of results is a five-part process.
 An enterprise search solution encompasses all steps of the process.
 The first three steps are completed before any “search” is actually made.

 - Content Awareness: The search has to know which databases it can access, this is a process known as “content awareness.”

 - Processing: The content has to be processed so that it can be quickly and efficiently recalled.
 The source content is converted to the same type of document so that it can be quickly searched by the search solution.